exallium/AndroidForms/README.md

 Forms are generic, in that they don't care about where the data is coming from, or where it's going to.
 This was completely intentional.
 This way you can build forms for UI to Model Entity, or JSON to Whatever.
 The choice is yours.
 Hence the wrapper objects noted below.

 ## Form
 Form is the base of the library.
-It takes four parameterized arguments.
-These are as follows:
+It is only created via a builder.
+It is recommended that you use a static creation method for Form construction in your subclasses.
+Form takes these Type arguments:

 * S - Source, Where data is coming from, such as a piece of UI
 * D - Destination, Where data is going to, such as a Model entity
-* SH - Source Holder, a subclass of SourceHolder\<S\> which helps manage the source
-* DH - Destination Holder, a subclass of DestinationHolder\<D\> which helps manage the destination

 ## Sources and their Holders
 A source is linked to a source holder.
-The source holder has a couple of abstract methods tied to it.
-Specifically:
+The source holder has a single abstract method tied to it:

-* onCreate - Create a new source (if necessary)
+* onCreate - Create a new source (if necessary) and adds necessary validators (more below)

+It also contains a public api of the following:

-* isValid(source) - Check whether the given source is valid
+* getSource - Retrieves the source, creating one if necessary
+* addValidator - Adds a validator to an internal list.
+Should only be used from onCreate.

 ## Destinations and their Holders
 A destination is linked to a destination holder.
 The destination holder has a couple of abstract methods tied to it.
 Specifically: